Necessary and sufficient symmetries in Event-Chain Monte Carlo with generalized flows and Application to hard dimers: Conclusion

 \section{Conclusion}

 Since the introduction of the ECMC method, important algorithmic and analytical efforts have been made towards the generalization of such schemes to any systems.
-Drawing on that line, the PDMP characterization of ECMC schemes allows us to derive the necessary fundamental symmetries of the flow conservation and minimum event rate, as required for invariance of the correct distribution $\pi$.
+Drawing on that line, the PDMP characterization of ECMC schemes allows us to derive, first for translational flows, the necessary fundamental symmetries of the flow conservation and minimum event rate, as required for invariance of the correct distribution $\pi$.
 It then makes clearly appear the more restrictive but sufficient symmetries most commonly imposed in order to derive explicit schemes.
 From there, the introduction of generalized flow is carried on in the same manner, by a careful characterization of necessary and sufficient symmetries.
+We recover the necessary flow conservation and minimum event rate conditions.
 In particular, we define two classes of flows of interest: the ideal one, where events are suppressed, and the uniform-ideal ones, for which one can use the valid choices of rates and kernels, as developed and known for the usual translational flow.